openstack-archive/openstack-chef-repo/README.md

 This framework also gives us an opportunity to show different Reference Architectures and a sane example on how to start with OpenStack and Chef.

-With the `master` branch of the cookbooks, which is currently tied to the base OpenStack Kilo release, this supports deploying to Ubuntu 14.04 and CentOS 7.1 for all-in-one with nova-network.
+With the `master` branch of the cookbooks, which is currently tied to the base OpenStack Liberty release, this supports deploying to Ubuntu 14.04 and CentOS 7.1 for all-in-one with nova-network.
 Support for all-in-one with Neutron, and multi-node support, is a work in progress.

 Support for CentOS 6.5 and Ubuntu 12.04 with Icehouse is available with the stable/icehouse branch of this project.